A History of

-BOYD COUNTY PUBLIC SCHOOLS - a brief history
+BOYD COUNTY PUBLIC SCHOOLS

 To accomplish the assignment of the writing of the history of the Boyd County Public Schools system with brevity, this writer has elected to mention in passing some selected significant milestones in that history, while addressing in more depth some of the most pivotal milestones.

 Boyd County Public Schools originated as a conglomerate of one– and two-room graded schools.
 A hallmark event occurred in 1929 when Boyd County High School graduated its first class.
 Prior to that time, those young people who wished to go beyond the eighth grade generally enrolled in either Catlettsburg High School or Ashland High School in nearby cities.
 Boyd County High School enrolled its first students in the 1920’s using Cannonsburg Methodist Church as temporary quarters until a high school facility was built.

 At the inception of the Boyd County Public Schools system, the entire Boyd County Public Schools district was rural and, in fact, very sparsely populated.
 Gradually the one– and two-room schools, having such colorful names as Slippery Rock, Long Branch and Arat, were consolidated into such larger schools as Summit Elementary, Cannonsburg Elementary and England Hill Elementary.
 But, eventually Summit became so large (over 900 students) that part of its students were sent to a newly-constructed Ironville Elementary.
 England Hill eventually disappeared, as its students were divided between the newly constructed Eidson Elementary and Cooper Elementary schools.